 While normal people have sex-lives and hobbies, I’m over here thinking about pi.
 It’s not that I’m a super-nerd, I’m actually not all that smart, but I’m curious.
 Einstein said that’s a good thing and I believe him.

 So I was thinking about pi and my question was this: In year 7 maths we find out that the diameter of a circle multiplied by pi equals the circle’s circumference, right?
-But how can an infinite number give a finite answer?
+But how can an infinite such as pi number give a finite answer?

 I asked the guy who did a really cool Tedtalk about maths, Roger Antonsen, and he was kind enough to answer.
 He explained that pi isn’t infinite, it is a finite number, and “do you mean how the numbers continue on without repeating themselves?”

 I dunno.
 I dunno if that’s what I mean.